YsfElzem/ptinstall/README.md

 - `centos_7`

 Then you can use `vagrant ssh <name of machine>` to SSH into the box.
 The project directory will be mounted in `/vagrant` so you can quickly modify the script locally and then test the changes by running the script from `/vagrant/install_panel.sh` and `/vagrant/install_wings.sh` respectively.

-### Creating a release

-There are a couple of files that each release commit should always change.
-Firstly, update the `CHANGELOG.md` so that the release date and release tag are both displayed.
-No changes should be made to the changelog points themselves.
-Secondly, update `GITHUB_SOURCE` and `SCRIPT_RELEASE` in both `install-panel.sh` and `install-wings.sh`.
-Thirdly, update `SCRIPT_RELEASE` in `install.sh`.
-Finally, you can now push a commit with the message `Release vX.Y.Z`.
-Create a release on GitHub.
-See [this commit](https://github.com/vilhelmprytz/pterodactyl-installer/commit/90aaae10785f1032fdf90b216a4a8d8ca64e6d44) for reference.

-When the release is published, push another commit which revers the changes you made to `install-wings.sh` and `install-panel.sh`.
-See [this commit](https://github.com/vilhelmprytz/pterodactyl-installer/commit/be5f361523d1d546d49eef8b3ce1a9145eded234) for reference.

-## Contributors ✨

-Copyright (C) 2018 - 2021, Vilhelm Prytz, <vilhelm@prytznet.se>

-Created and maintained by [Vilhelm Prytz](https://github.com/vilhelmprytz).

-Thanks to the Discord moderators [sam1370](https://github.com/sam1370), [Linux123123](https://github.com/Linux123123) and [sinjs](https://github.com/sinjs) for helping on the Discord server!

-And special thanks to [Linux123123](https://github.com/Linux123123) for frequently contributing to the project with bug reports, feature requests, pull requests, and more!